microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 # Balancing Conflicting Goals

 These goals are values which the Shared Tree tries to maximize.
-There are however cases where trad-offs must be made.
+There are however cases where trade-offs must be made.
 For example, being compatible with existing libraries and conventions from non-collaborative applications can lead to APIs that lead to common collaboration pitfalls, like unclear merge behavior due to insufficient semantics captured through the editing APIs.
 Much of the design of Shared tree is to avoid having to make these tradeoffs and this is the preferred approach, however some can not be avoided, and they will be evaluated carefully.